smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 Important fundamental definitions of Job Tracking types are provided in the introduction to this topic.
 This information is necessary for understanding the application of Job Tracking functions.
-In addition, the LSAM\'s Alternate Job Notify service is an LSAM service required for the True Passive type of job tracking.
+In addition, the LSAM's Alternate Job Notify service is an LSAM service required for the True Passive type of job tracking.
 Details about how the Alternate Job Notify service works are provided in IBM i Components and Operation -\> Operating the LSAM -\> Alternate Job Notify Service.